FSMaxB/liluat/README.md

 ```

 ## Sandboxing
 All the code in the templates is run in a sandbox.
-This is achieved by only allowing access to a subset of the Lua standard libaries via a whitelist.
-If you require additional Lua functions, you have to pass them in manually via the `values` parameter.
+To achieve this, the code is run with its own global environment, Lua bytecode is forbidden and only a subset of Lua's standard library functions is allowed via a whitelist.
+If you require additional standard library functions, you have to pass them in manually via the `values` parameter.

 The whitelist currently contains the following:
 ```